browserengineering/book/book/chrome.md

 handling goes backwards, starting with screen coordinates, then converting to page coordinates, and so on.
-The correspondence isn't perfectly reversed in practice^[Though see some exercises in this chapter on making it a closer match.] but it's a worthwhile analogy.
+The correspondence isn't perfectly reversed in practice^[Though see some exercises in this chapter and future ones on making it a closer match.] but it's a worthwhile analogy.

 So the next step is to go from page coordinates to a layout object:^[You could try to first find the paint command clicked on, and